scalameta/metals/docs/features/scripts.md

 Both tools will start a build server in the background that will be able to compile your code and provide Metals with all the necessary information.

-ScalaCLI scripts can also be used standalone when Scala CLI generated `.bsp` directory after running `scala-cli compile` or `scala-cli setup-ide` on that script.
+Scala CLI scripts can also be used standalone when Scala CLI generated `.bsp` directory after running `scala-cli compile` or `scala-cli setup-ide` on that script.